parabolic/parabolic.github.io/_posts/2020-09-29-terraform-0-13-and-google-cloud.markdown

 ### **depends_on** For Modules

 Provisioning APIs is a sophisticated business.
 Sometimes the APIs do not behave as we expect them to, or often they lack features.
-Managing resources in the cloud add up to the complexity plus sometimes we require working with the resources in a specific order.
-The **depends_on** meta-argument in addresses the issue.
+Managing resources in the cloud adds to the complexity plus sometimes we require working with the resources in a specific order.
+The **depends_on** meta-argument addresses the issue.

 There are two types of resource dependencies in Terraform, implicit or explicit.
 Implicit dependencies are handled by Terraform automatically.
 It analyses expressions within configuration blocks for references to other resources.
-As an example, a VM instance will implicitly dependent on the resource defined in the network_interface setting, because it requires an IP Adress to operate.
+As an example, a VM instance will implicitly depend on the resource defined in the network_interface setting, because it requires an IP Address to operate.

 Sometimes, though, Terraform cannot resolve some dependencies on its own.
 In such a case, we explicitly set them with the **depends_on** meta-argument.

-***depends_on** was originally available for resources only, from version 0.13, onwards it is available for modules as well.*
+***depends_on** was originally available for resources only, from version 0.13 onwards it is available for modules as well.*

 Let us suppose that the security team in our organization wants to have an overview of all the resources that are present along with their activity.
 For that, a separate GCP project would suffice.
 The only requirement for this project is that it needs to be created before the others (and configure its tooling accordingly).
 From Terraform’s perspective, all the other projects depend on this project, which I dubbed “Team-X”.
 See Figure 5.